ilukyano/Skanestas_tests/README.md

 # Skanestas_tests
-before up and build project you have to create data directories: mkdir -p /path/to/project/ch/ch_data mkdir -p /path/to/project/kafka/kafka_data
+if you clone project from non root user, before up and build project you have to create data directories: mkdir -p /path/to/project/ch/ch_data mkdir -p /path/to/project/kafka/kafka_data or set proper rights